-21 VALUATION OF THE COMPANY
+21 Valuation of the Company

-- 21.1 There is only a single price for any share as determined from time to time by reference to a particular valuation point.
-The price of a share is calculated by reference to the Net Asset Value of the Company.
-The Net Asset Value per share of the Company is valued each Wednesday and on the first business day of the month at 12.00 noon for the purpose of determining forward prices at which shares may be purchased or redeemed. - 21.2 The ACD may at any time during a business day carry out an additional valuation if the ACD considers it desirable to do so. - 22 CALCULATION OF THE NET ASSET VALUE - 22.1 The value of the Scheme Property of the Company shall be the value of its assets less the value of its liabilities determined in accordance with the following provisions. - 22.2 All the Scheme Property (including receivables) of the Company is to be included, subject to the following provisions.
+The price of a share in the Company is calculated by reference to the Net Asset Value of the Company.
+There is only a single price for any share as determined from time to time by reference to a particular Valuation Point.
+The Net Asset Value per share of the Company is currently calculated weekly at 12 noon on Mondays except in the week where the month end falls, in which case it will calculated at 12 noon on the last business day instead of the Monday.

+The ACD may at any time during a business day carry out an additional valuation if the ACD considers it desirable to do so.

+22 Calculation of the Net Asset Value

+22.1 The value of the Scheme Property of the Company shall be the value of its assets less the value of its liabilities determined in accordance with the following provisions.